TheMrSnoop/Fractal-Engine/README.md

 # Planned Features
 * Uh, 3D rendering
+* Has the ability to render a spinning wireframe cube.
 * Textures?
 Maybe?
 * Basic Lighting?
 If I dont give up by then
 * Ray Tracing...never happening.